Toor Lentils with tempered spices

 4) Once they start to sizzle add the onion and fry until golden brown, add the garlic and ginger paste and cook until you can smell the garlic

-5) Add the chopped tomato and lemon juice and cook on a medium heat until it has cooked down and the ghee has risen to the top of the mix
+5) Add the chopped tomato and lemon juice and cook on a medium heat until it has cooked down and the ghee has risen to the top of the mixture

 6) Add the hing and the dried red chillies and cook further on a low heat

-7) Add this mix to the cooked lentils
+7) Now add this to the cooked lentils

-8) When ready to serve – heat the oil in a small pan and add the green chillies until they sizzle – be careful you don’t splatter yourself with the hot oil
+8) When ready to serve – heat the oil or ghee in a small pan and add the cumin seeds and chillies until they sizzle – be careful you don’t splatter yourself with the hot fat

-9) Pour this oil mixture over the Dal and serve with roti, naan or rice.
+9) Pour this mixture over the Tarka Dal and serve with roti, naan or rice.